How do you plan your travel clothing?

 Finally, get organized with your carry on items.
 Keep things you need during the trip handy – like medication, eyeglasses, or your passport – and store them in a secure but easily accessible place, like a zippered pocket of your purse or carry-on.
 Have food allergies?
 Take along your own snacks.

 So what’s the bottom line?

 Think ahead, plan carefully, and get organized.
 Travel is stressful enough without arriving at your destination completely unprepared.
 So don’t do it.
-If you know what you’re going into and plan accordingly, you’ll not only look great, you’ll have TONS more fun.
+If you know your itinerary and plan accordingly with your travel clothing, you’ll not only look great, you’ll have TONS more fun.